textyess/SWE-assignment/README.md

 **Build a Unified Inbox.**

-Design and implement a feature that brings conversations from multiple channels — at minimum WhatsApp, email, and voice — into a single, coherent inbox experience.
+Design and implement a feature that brings conversations from multiple channels — at minimum WhatsApp, email, voice is a bonus  — into a single, coherent inbox experience.

 This is intentionally open-ended.
 We want to see how you think about a product problem before you write a single line of code.
 A good solution requires making deliberate choices about data modeling, UX, and scope — not just wiring up endpoints.